 Thinking about studies and a career in climate change, weather predictions or environmental challenges?
-Our MSc program lets you customize your studies and apply your knowledge in mathematics, physics and chemistry to understand the atmosphere and the oceans.
+Our MSc program lets you customize your studies and apply your knowledge in mathematics, physics, and chemistry to understand the atmosphere and the oceans.

 Through this interdisciplinary program, you will get a broad comprehension of how physical and chemical processes influence the Earth's climate and how we can explain the relationship between human activity and climate change.

 Familiar and dynamic learning environment: When studying at this quite small department, you will soon come to notice that there is a very familiar culture between students and teachers.
-The studies are varying and lectures are mixed with experimental laboratory work such as weather forecast- and climate modelling, field measurements of ozone and observations from our own roof located weather station.
+The studies are varying and lectures are mixed with experimental laboratory work such as weather forecast- and climate modeling, field measurements of ozone and observations from our own roof located weather station.

 *The Swedish credit system is compatible with the European standard ECTS.
 30 ECTS is equivalent to one semester of full-time studies.

-- Meteorology I, 15 credits - basics on atmospheric thermodynamics, radiation and chemistry
+- Meteorology I, 15 credits - basics on atmospheric thermodynamics, radiation, and chemistry

 - Meteorology II, 7.5 credits - basics on dynamic meteorology